 But like most Americans, there’s certainly room for improvement in how SNAP participants eat, especially when it comes to fruits and vegetables.

-The Centers for Disease Control and Prevention (CDC) reports that only 9 percent of Americans meet the federal guidelines for fruit and vegetable intake.
+The Centers for Disease Control and Prevention (CDC) that only 9 percent of Americans meet the federal guidelines for fruit and vegetable intake.

 Increasing your intake of fruits and vegetables can lower your risk of heart disease, stroke, obesity, type 2 diabetes, and cancer.